ase1590/love-platformer/README.md

 Right now, that's a Lie, and I'm building Pong!

-Want to try it? download the Ghetto Pong.zip, extract and enjoy!
+Want to try it? click the Ghetto Pong.zip,click view raw, then download, extract and enjoy!